Stock Incentive Plan

 The Company uses the Black-Scholes option pricing model to determine the weighted-average fair value of options granted.
 The Company will recognize the compensation cost of stock-based awards on a straight-line basis over the vesting period of the award.

-The weighted-average fair value of stock options granted during the years ended December 31, 2018, 2017 and 2016, under the Black-Scholes option pricing model was $5.20, $2.93 and $2.60, respectively, per share.
-For the years ended December 31, 2018, 2017 and 2016, the Company recorded stock-based compensation expense of approximately $1,258, $1,293, and $1,462, respectively, in connection with stock-based payment awards.
-The compensation expense is allocated between cost of revenues and selling, general and administrative expenses in the accompanying consolidated statements of income (loss) based on the salaries and work assignments of the employees holding the options.
-As of December 31, 2018, there was approximately $3,107 of unrecognized compensation expense related to non-vested stock option awards that is expected to be recognized over a weighted-average period of 2.1 years.
+The weighted-average fair value of stock options granted during the nine months ended September 30, 2011, under the Black-Scholes option pricing model was $5.777 per share.
+For the three months ended September 30, 2010 and 2011, the Company recorded stock-based compensation expense of approximately $651,352 and $432,624, respectively, in connection with stock-based payment awards.
+For the nine months ended September 30, 2010 and 2011, the Company recorded stock-based compensation expense of approximately $1,758,503 and $2,027,200, respectively, in connection with stock-based payment awards.
+The compensation expense is allocated between direct expenses, salaries and benefits and project development costs in the accompanying consolidated statements of income and comprehensive income based on the salaries and work assignments of the employees holding the options.
+As of September 30, 2011, there was approximately $7,810,053 of unrecognized compensation expense related to non-vested stock option awards that is expected to be recognized over a weighted-average period of 3.37 years.